Lonnie Walker IV NBA Playoffs Player Props: Lakers vs. Warriors

 Lonnie Walker IV Insights vs. the Warriors

+- Walker has taken 9.4 shots per game this season and made 4.2 per game, which account for 7.2% and 6.7%, respectively, of his team's total.

+- He's connected on 1.6 threes per game, or 10.3% of his team's makes from beyond the arc this season.

-- Walker's opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Lakers average the second-most possessions per game with 104.8.
+- Walker's opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- Conceding 43.3 rebounds per contest, the Warriors are the 15th-ranked squad in the NBA.
+- The Warriors concede 43.3 rebounds per contest, ranking 15th in the NBA.

-- In terms of assists, the Warriors are 15th in the NBA, conceding 25.7 per game.
+- Giving up 25.7 assists per contest, the Warriors are the 15th-ranked squad in the NBA.

-- Looking at 3-pointers, the Warriors have conceded 12.9 makes per game, 23rd in the NBA.
+- In terms of 3-pointers, the Warriors have conceded 12.9 makes per contest, 23rd in the league.

 Lonnie Walker IV vs. the Warriors